The Leibniz Institute of Ecological Urban and Regional Development

 The disability dimension is supported at the IOER by the elected representation of the interests of severely disabled employees and employees with equal rights.
 Here, it is our concern to support those affected in their professional participation and to protect them from disadvantages in the employment relationship.
 In the application process, severely disabled applicants and those with equal status are generally invited to an interview, provided their qualification is not obviously unsuitable for the advertised position.

-In 2021, the IOER was awarded the "Total E-Quality" certificate for equal opportunities in business and science for the fourth time in a row - and again with the additional certificate "Diversity".
+In 2021, the IOER was awarded the "Total E-Quality" certificate (in German) for equal opportunities in business and science for the fourth time in a row - and again with the additional certificate "Diversity".

 The jury particularly highlighted the fact that "the large number of precisely tailored measures set standards for the Leibniz Association in many areas and the jury was impressed by the participatory culture on the topics of equality and diversity.